First Human Case Of H5N2 Bird Flu Died From Multiple Factors: WHO - UrduPoint

 First Human Case Of H5N2 Bird Flu Died From Multiple Factors: WHO

-A man infected with H5N2 bird flu, the first confirmed human infection with the strain, died from multiple factors, the WHO said Friday, adding that investigations were continuing

-Geneva, (APP - UrduPoint / Pakistan Point News - 7th Jun, 2024) A man infected with H5N2 bird flu, the first confirmed human infection with the strain, died from multiple factors, the WHO said Friday, adding that investigations were continuing.
+Geneva, (APP - UrduPoint / Pakistan Point News - 8th Jun, 2024) A man infected with H5N2 bird flu, the first confirmed human infection with the strain, died from multiple factors, the WHO said on Friday, adding that investigations were ongoing.

-The World Health Organization announced Wednesday that the first laboratory-confirmed human case of infection with H5N2 avian influenza virus had been reported from Mexico.
+The World Health Organization on Wednesday announced that the first laboratory-confirmed human case of infection with H5N2 avian influenza virus had been reported from Mexico.

 Mexico's health ministry said the 59-year-old man had "a history of chronic kidney disease, type 2 diabetes (and) long-standing systemic arterial hypertension".